Cluster Cardigan Crochet Pattern

 COLLAR

-With cardigan facing right side out, join yarn to the bottom left corner of the cardigan
+With cardigan facing right side out, join yarn to the bottom left corner of the cardigan.

-The collar is worked all the way around to the opposite corner
+The collar is worked all the way around to the opposite corner.

-Row 2: ch 2, turn, dc in each stitch across
+Row 2 (ws): ch 2, turn, dc in each st across

 Fasten off.
 Weave in the ends.